ermaccer/ultimate-mkd/INSTALLATION.md

 ## Settings PCSXF2 UP

+# Skip this section if you want to play this mod on PS2!

 PCSX2F is a custom fork/edit of normal PCSX2 which comes with more RAM, plugins support and many other modding oriented features!